cyhyraethz/d2-sp-mods/README.md

     - Teleport, Shout, Battle Orders, Battle Command

+- Quest Bug

+  - Always get quest drops from Andariel

+  - Even if you forget to talk to Warriv

 ### Features

 Many of these features can be enabled and disable in the config files